No medical school interview invites?

 If you haven’t received any medical school interview invites …

 Don’t panic.
 The first thing to remember about the application process is that timelines are often flexible.
 While there is an “aggressive” timeline that follows what we would recommend for a medical school applicant, unexpected things do come up and it is important to be able to weather these challenges with poise.

 For medical school interviews, it is the case that some applicants may not get called to interview until February or as late as March.
 In the mean time, there are a few things you can do to enhance your application.

-There are several things you can do to improve your medical school application and send your candidacy into overdrive:
+There are several things you can do to improve your candidacy for receiving a medical school interview.

 1. Send an update letter about your activities, jobs, awards, and new medical publications